 To prove that the second homology of Torelli subgroups are centrally stable, will first prove that the first homology group of these Torelli groups exhibit higher central stability.
-The behavior of central stability homology groups is not yet well understood in general.
-For example, given a $\VIC(\Z)$ or $\SI(\Z)$--module $A$ with finite central stability degree, it is currently unknown whether $A$ has higher central stability.
-Indeed, this result would imply central stability for the homology of the corresponding Torelli groups in every homological degree.
-We note that over a field of characteristic zero, it is true that central stability for $\VIC(\Z/p)$ or $\SI(\Z/p)$--modules implies higher central stability \cite{MillerWilson2}.

-To prove that the second homology of Torelli subgroups are centrally stable, will first prove that the first homology group of these Torelli groups exhibit higher central stability.
-To do this, we establish higher central stability for a different class of $\VIC(\Z)$ and $\SI(\Z)$--modules, the \emph{polynomial} modules.
+To do this, we establish higher central stability for \emph{polynomial} $\VIC(\Z)$-- and $\SI(\Z)$--modules.
 We can apply these results to the Torelli groups because their first homology groups are known to be polynomial.
 There are several notions of polynomial functors---as mentioned in the introduction.
 We use the same definition as in the arXiv version \cite[Definition 4.10]{RWWarxiv}; in the published version the definition was slightly changed.